sheriedearie/phase-3-orms-defining-object-relational-mapping/README.md

 As programmers, you might remember, we are lazy.
 We don't like to repeat ourselves if we can avoid it.
 Repetition qualifies as a "code smell".
 Instead of repeating the same, or similar, code any time we want to perform common actions against our database, we can write a series of methods to abstract that behavior.

-For example, we can write a `.save` method on our `Cats` class that handles the common action of `INSERT`ing data into the database.
+For example, we can write a `.save` method on our `Cat` class that handles the common action of `INSERT`ing data into the database.

 ```ruby
 class Cat